-(a),(b)&(d): Disposal of pending cases in courts is within the domain of the judiciary.
+(a) to (b): Disposal of pending cases in courts is within the domain of the judiciary.
+There is no one single factor like Covid which can be attributed to increase in pendency of cases.
 Pendency of cases in courts depends on several factors which, inter-alia includes availability of adequate number of judges, supporting court staff and physical infrastructure, complexity of facts involved, nature of evidence, cooperation of stake holders viz. bar, investigation agencies, witnesses and litigants and proper application of rules and procedures.